Give Us a Call Today!

 Modesto Employment Agreement Attorneys Can Help You Avoid Disputes

-The contract attorneys at Swingle, Van Egmond & Heitlinger understand what a difference an agreement can make.
-Not only can an agreement establish standards, but it can also help you avoid wrongful termination disputes.
-For decades, our staff has developed California employment agreement contracts.
-We have experience ranging from drafts of a simple employment agreement to complicated non-compete agreements.
-Our Modesto employment agreement attorneys can help you mitigate risk and protect your business.
-Furthermore, our firm can review any current agreements and offer advice.
+The contract attorneys at Swingle, Van Egmond & Heitlinger understand the difference an agreement can make.
+Furthermore, an agreement sets standards and helps prevent wrongful termination disputes.
+Over the years, our staff has developed California employment contracts ranging from simple agreements to complex non-compete arrangements.
+In addition, our attorneys can review current agreements and provide guidance to mitigate risk and protect your business.

 Is California an “At-Will” Employer State?

-• Discrimination: Federal law prohibits firing an employee because of their gender, religion, age, race, national origin and disability.
-Claims of discrimination are serious and even baseless accusations can damage your reputation.
-However, a California employment agreement can establish discrimination was not a factor in a termination.
+• Discrimination: Federal law prohibits firing employees based on gender, religion, age, race, national origin, or disability.
+Even so, false accusations can harm your business reputation.
+An employment agreement can clarify that discrimination was not a factor in termination.

 What Are Common California Contractual Provisions?